Skip to main content

 Join us for a fun, sculptural drop-in workshop designed for families to get creative together!

-Inspired by the towering and textured artwork of artist Monica Mays, this activity invites you to explore mixed media and playful sculpture techniques.
+Inspired by the towering and textured artwork of artist Mónica Mays in our exhibition Fragment and Form, this activity invites you to explore mixed media and playful sculpture techniques.

-This workshop will provide a safe, fun, and creatively stimulating environment for families to explore the themes, materials and processes within our current exhibition through creative play.
+This workshop will provide a safe, fun, and creatively stimulating environment for families to explore the themes, materials and processes in our current exhibition through creative play.

 Free, no booking necessary